dfilion/centos6-jenkins-docker/Readme.md

 ## What is centos6-jenkins?

 centos6-jenkins is an image that provides a CenOS6 ssh Jenkins client.
-This image is used as a base for my other Jenkins images.
+This image is used as a base for the other Rainingpackets Jenkins images.

 ## Usage
 To run the latest version of the container:

-docker run -d -P dfilion/centos6-jenkins
+docker run -d -P rainingpackets/centos6-jenkins

 ## SSH access
-You can ssh into the running image using the default credentials.
+You can ssh into the running image using the credentials:

 Username: jenkins
 Password: jenkins